jakub-filistynski/budget-front/README.md

 # Family budget Front
 ## Description
-The application allow to register new users.
+The application allows to register new users.
 Each user can create a list of any number of budgets and share it with any number of users.
 The budget consists of income and expenses.
 They are grouped into categories.

 ## Technologies